 7.6 The development is in a sustainable location adjoining the edge of Wallingford, one of the District's market towns.
 The development provides for essential pedestrian and cycle links without which the development would not be sustainable.
 The provision of these links together with a good and regular bus service within walking / cycling distance will offer the opportunities for sustainable travel.
 In respect of the site's biodiversity and ecology there is potentially a positive net benefit to be achieved.
 The impacts for flood risk, drainage, noise and other environmental impacts can be mitigated to an acceptable degree.
-The development will result in the loss of farmland, encroach into the open countryside and there will be some loss of amenity from the footpath.
-Overall however these matters are not considered to cause significant harm, when weighed against the benefits of providing housing.
+The development will result in the loss of farmland, encroach into the open countryside and there will be some loss of amenity from the public footpath.
+The exact location for bus stop infrastructure has to be examined so that harmful effects on the Conservation Area including protected trees and the setting of a listed building are avoided.
+Taken overall these matters are not considered to cause significant harm, when weighed against the benefits of providing housing.
 It would however be necessary to carefully consider detailed design to ensure the intrusion into the landscape and townscape is kept to an acceptable degree.